runtimeverification/evm-semantics/kevm-pyk/src/kevm_pyk/kproj/evm-semantics/evm.md

 -   `SHA256` performs the SHA2-256 hash function.
 -   `RIP160` performs the RIPEMD-160 hash function.
 -   `ID` is the identity function (copies input to output).
+-   `MODEXP` performs arbitrary-precision modular exponentiation.
+-   `ECADD`  performs point addition on the elliptic curve alt_bn128.
+-   `ECMUL` performs scalar multiplication on the elliptic curve alt_bn128.
+-   `ECPAIRING` performs an optimal ate pairing check on the elliptic curve alt_bn128.
+-   `BLAKE2F` performs the compression function F used in the BLAKE2 hashing algorithm.

 ```k
     syntax PrecompiledOp ::= "ECREC"